Jyn Erso: Forces of Destiny

 Jyn is also featured in Star Wars Forces of Destiny, an animated web series focusing on the franchise's heroines including Princess Leia and Ahsoka Tano.
 In the episode "The Stranger", Jyn witnesses a little girl's cat being confiscated by stormtroopers.
-Jyn intervenes, snatching the pet and leading the pursuing stormtroopers to fall into drain, and then returns the cat to the girl.
+Jyn intervenes, snatching the pet and leading the pursuing stormtroopers to fall into a drain, and then returns the cat to the girl.
 Jyn reappears in the series in the episode, "Accidental Allies," where she encounters Sabine Wren from Star Wars Rebels.
 During the episode, Jyn picks up a holo-map stolen by Sabine that contains crucial intelligence, but is forced to flee when stormtroopers mistake Jyn as the actual thief.
 When Sabine realizes she has lost the map, she helps Jyn evade the stormtroopers and shares her own experience of working alone to persuade Jyn to give her the map.
 After some reflection, Jyn agrees and the women part ways.
 Jyn reappears once more in the episode "Jyn's Trade", where she helps a young thief learn a valuable life lesson.
 She was voiced by Felicity Jones in the first season and Helen Sadler in the second season.